d03n3rfr1tz3/hass-divoom/README.md

 Allows you to send commands to your Divoom device through Home Assistant actions.
 Every mode your device supports has its own action, like
 `divoom.clock` or `divoom.light`, with all its parameters available in the UI.
 It allows you to control your Divoom device in your automations and scripts however you want.
-Currently no reading commands or sensors are implemented, because everything works through actions.
-Just send controls/animations to your Divoom device through them.
+Currently no reading commands or sensors are implemented.
+Just send controls/animations to your Divoom device through the actions.

-The older `notify.NOTIFIER_NAME` service still works exactly as before, so existing automations keep running.
+The older `notify.NOTIFIER_NAME` service still works, so existing automations keep running.
 See [Legacy: Notify Service](#legacy-notify-service).

 ## Table of Contents